konnano/brew_list/README.en.md

 i mark is installed Formula

-(i) Mark is Formula with version upgrade
+(i) ark is Formula with version upgrade

 e mark is Formula downloaded and not installed or Foumula can't built